duggabe/gr-control/README.md

 ### Data Flow Description

-1. In the Station Control Module, received data from the USRP Source block passes through a Mute block to a ZMQ PUB Sink on port 49201.
+1. In the Station Control Module, received data from the Pluto Source block passes through a Mute block to a ZMQ PUB Sink on port 49201.
 2. A receiver program (running in a second process) listens with a ZMQ SUB Source on port 49201 and then demodulates the signal.
 3. A transmit program (running in a third process) generates a baseband signal and sends it to a ZMQ PUB Sink on port 49203.
-4. In the Station Control Module, a ZMQ SUB Source block on port 49203 gets data to be transmitted and passes it through a Mute block to a USRP Sink.
+4. In the Station Control Module, a ZMQ SUB Source block on port 49203 gets the data to be transmitted and passes it through a Selector block to a Pluto Sink.

 ### Station Control Module